Beyond real blow-up: Masuda detours and complex holonomy: Main results on linearization of real and complex blow-up

 albeit with an Euler multiplier $\rho(\Psi(u))=u^{m-1}(1+\ldots)$ instead of pure $\rho=u^{m-1}$.
+See \cite{ArnoldODE,Ilya} for this scalar variant of analytic flow linearization; the vector case will be detailed in sections \ref{PoiLin}, \ref{PoiMas} below.
 The local expansion \eqref{tuexpan} of original time $t$ remains valid, now in terms of $u$ alone.
 In particular the loop $\gamma^t$ closes whenever $\gamma^u$ does.
 This proves that $(\gamma^t,\,\gamma^u)$ is indeed a blow-up loop.
-Hence we may invoke \eqref{wtu} of proposition \ref{proploop}, after all, to identify the winding number $\fw(\gamma^t)=m-1$, as claimed.
+Hence we may invoke \eqref{wtu} of proposition \ref{proploop}, after all, to identify the minimal winding number $\fw(\gamma^t)=m-1$, as claimed.
 This proves the theorem. \end{proof}

+Up to the flow linearizing biholomorphism $\Psi$, blow-up stars follow as in the discussion of the stable leaf for the linear case; see section \ref{z=e}.